play0137/Generate-coherent-text/evaluation/README.md

   <img width="710" height="580" src="./evaluation_generated_paragraphs.png">
 </p>

-We list some examples which are in the human evaluation dataset.
+Here are some examples of generated texts in the human evaluation dataset.
 The examples on the left side are the highest score with that method, and the ones on the right side are the lowest score.
+We can see that text without discourse coherence model (example C) is less coherent than using it (example B).